imbi-heidelberg/MetaNLP/paper/paper.md

 the document-term matrix of the new (test) data must have exactly the same features as the matrix of the training data.
 The function `read_test_data` takes a `MetaNLP` object and the path to the test data.
-It then assimilates its columns by removing columns which only appear in the test data and by adding columns as zero-columns which only exist in the document-term matrix used for training.
+It then assimilates its columns by removing columns that only appear in the test data and by adding columns as zero-columns that only exist in the document-term matrix used for training.

 ```